A Time to Grieve

-Learning a family member has died can be one of the most painful bits of news that anyone can ever get.
+Learning a family member has died can be one of the most painful news that anyone can receive.
 Even when you don't get along with a particular family member, learning of their death can cause a swirl of emotions that can take months to untangle, and not every place of employment can offer more than just a few days to deal with that.

-Sheryl Sandberg, Facebook COO and herself someone who understands the pain of losing someone all too well, announced yesterday that Facebook is stepping up to the plate and allowing its employees extra time to navigate their own grief rather than insisting they head back to work right away after a loved one dies.
+In early 2017, Sheryl Sandberg, Facebook COO and herself someone who understands the pain of losing someone all too well, announced that Facebook would step up to the plate and allow its employees extra time to navigate their own grief rather than insisting they head back to work right away after a loved one dies.
 Sandberg's husband and father to the couple's two small children, Dave Goldberg, passed away after a cardiac arrhythmia in 2015, plunging her and her kids into what she referred to as "the void" of grief.
-She'd noted that she was fortunate that Facebook had the flexibility to allow her to work and be there with and for her kids - not something that all businesses are able to offer their employees.
+She'd noted that she was fortunate that Facebook had the flexibility to allow her to work and be there with and for her kids—not something that all businesses are able to offer their employees.

 This isn't just a United States issue; it's something plaguing North American society.
 Very often, when someone close to us dies, we're expected to push through and carry on working after a mere three to five days to deal with our loss.
 Grief, unfortunately, doesn't work on a nice schedule; it's something that can wake us in the middle of the night with an axe kick to the chest.
 It sounds like a child, scared that you are going to go "just like mommy" or "just like daddy."
 It leaves us afraid and unsure of what to do next.